Ex-U.S. House Speaker Hastert to plead guilty in hush-money case

-CHICAGO, Oct 28 (Reuters) - Former U.S. House Speaker Dennis Hastert was expected to plead guilty on Wednesday morning in a hush-money case stemming from allegations of sexual misconduct.
+CHICAGO (Reuters) - Former U.S. House Speaker Dennis Hastert is expected to plead guilty in a hush-money case stemming from allegations of sexual misconduct in a deal with prosecutors that could still force him to serve time in prison.

-The planned guilty plea in a Chicago federal court, first disclosed earlier this month, would mark a dramatic downfall for someone who once ranked among the country’s most powerful politicians.
+The tentative plea agreement, disclosed during a brief hearing in federal court in Chicago on Thursday, would mark a dramatic downfall for someone who once ranked among the most powerful men in the country.

 Hastert, 73, was charged in May with trying to hide large cash transactions as part of a payoff scheme and lying about it to the Federal Bureau of Investigation.

-Prosecutors and defense attorneys have not said to which charge Hastert would plead guilty or whether his sentence might include incarceration.
-A plea deal may not allow Hastert to avoid jail time but does likely avoid the public release of potentially embarrassing information about the case.
+Prosecutors and defense attorneys did not say what charge he would plead guilty to or whether his sentence might include incarceration.

+Hastert’s agreement, to change his plea to guilty from not guilty in the case, is expected to be submitted to U.S. District Judge Thomas Durkin on Monday, attorneys for Hastert said.

-Hastert, who has been free on bond and has not spoken publicly since his indictment, is expected to be in court on Wednesday.
+Hastert, who is free on bond, was not required to attend Thursday’s hearing and was not in court.
+He has not spoken publicly since his indictment, but Durkin set Oct.
+28 as the date for him to change his plea.

 Hastert was the longest-serving Republican speaker, leading the House for eight years before leaving Congress in 2007 and becoming a lobbyist.